 After testing, certifying and aggregating into its database, Trilibis offers development and hosting support to brands, who can either license the company’s technology or work in tandem with Trilibis’ own staff.

 Using its SmartPath mobile publishing platform, the builder tool for touch and non-touch screen phones sits between content producers and end-users.
 This offers brands a way to support legacy phones as they’re rapidly replaced by more powerful mobile smartphones.
 Consumers with older handsets can then engage with brands as they gradually upgrade to more powerful devices.

 Take a short trip through the last decade of cell phones, as Ted Verani and I discuss this dynamic industry and the growth of mobile website design.

-Further Information about Trilibis and Ted Verani
+Further information about Ted Verani and mobile website designs

 Your new smartphone is already a dinosaur (6-8 month shelf life for smartphones)